yoandyshyno/git-task/README.md

 ### Mass-adding and mass-removing tags

 **NOTICE**: Mass-adding and mass-removing tags affect all tasks displayed in the page.
-Don't use this feature unless you filter the tasks before.
+Don't use this feature unless you previously filter the tasks.

 Tags can be added or removed from a set of (or all) tasks.
 Type tag names separated by commas in the *tag1,tag2,-tag3,-tag4* textbox and press Enter to add the tag(s).
 Prepend the tag name with a *-* to